thermotools/thermopack/addon/pycThermopack/README_pypi.md

 but some of them have been developed by us.
 Thermopack has been a much-appreciated in-house powerhouse.

-For the full documentation and user guide to ThermoPack, check out the [ThermoPack homepage.](https://thermotools.github.io/thermopack/)
+For the full documentation and user guide to ThermoPack, see the [ThermoPack homepage.](https://thermotools.github.io/thermopack/)
+If you are running ThermoPack installed via `pip`, make sure to check the documentation for the correct version by selecting the version number in the sidebar.

 ![](https://thermotools.github.io/thermopack/assets/graphics/readme_intro.gif?raw=true)